 Join BUFA for our sixth season of hands-on education.

-We have two options for participation in BUFA including:
+For 2017, we have two options for participation in BUFA including:

 BUFA partners include: OSU, Grow Portland, Rogue Farm Corps and Oregon Food Bank.

 BUFA training details

 BUFA is a seven-month (season-long) program that offers small-scale farming education to the next generation of farmers, non-profit garden managers, food justice leaders, and local food entrepreneurs.
 The program teaches students basic skills in vegetable production, fruit production and the field of small-scale agriculture.
 BUFA helps participants develop connections and relationships with the organizations, farmers, food justice leaders, and businesses that make up our local food system.
 We want to help you explore local small-scale agriculture as a potential career path to help transform our local food system.

 For participants looking to jump-start their career in agricultural food production and/or marketing.
 This intensive, hands-on track will focus on diverse crop production, small-scale farm management, Community Supported Agriculture (CSA) and restaurant sales.
 Scholarships available.
 Cohort limited to 12 qualified participants.
 Classes and field trips included (75+ hours of instruction).
 The classes and field trips will be conducted in conjunction with Rogue Farm Corp.
 Dates and details are coming very soon.

 Soil management including fertilizers, compost, mulch, and cover crops

 Intensive vegetable production using hand and small power tools

 Berry and fruit tree production and edible landscaping